-Effective date of Plan 01/01/1968
+Effective date of Plan 09/01/1996

-Employer Plan amendment date 07/01/2017
+Employer Plan amendment date 10/01/2018

-Employer Identification Number 43-0452625
+Employer Identification Number 43-0510025

-Plan number 001
+Plan number 001A

 Plan type Defined benefit pension plan

 Eligible class of employees Union employees

-Excluded class of employees Line Inspectors Meter Readers
+Excluded class of employees Part-time, temporary, seasonal employees who have not completed a year of eligibility service and have not reached age 21 Interns who have not completed a Year of Eligibility Service and attained age 21

-Eligibility waiting period 1 year and age 21 (first of the month on or next following)
+Eligibility waiting period 1 year (first of the month on or next following)

 Normal retirement age Age 62.

 Benefits accrue until actual retirement date Yes

 Current benefit formula 2% of a participant's final average effective salary, times years of benefit service.
 See the section entitled How are My Benefits Calculated for more information.

 Transfers from other NRECA Cooperatives N/A

 Compensation used for benefit formula Base salary

 Employee required contributions 0%

-Survivor benefit type 100% Optional death benefit
+Survivor benefit type 50%